 Notre Dame Builds to LEED Standards

 In 2008 Notre Dame adopted a sustainable buildings policy that requires all new construction to be up to LEED standards.
-Since the implementation of this policy, the university has achieved nine LEED Gold certifications and five LEED Silver certifications for a total of fourteen certified buildings.
+Since the implementation of this policy, the university has received more than 20 LEED building certifications.
 As a part of achieving these LEED certifications, Notre Dame has accomplished a 96% diversion rate for all construction project waste.

 In addition to this, 95% of building space uses efficient, non-LED lighting (such as CFLs) and 40% of Notre Dame's outdoor space uses highly efficient LED lighting.

 Buildings contribute 50-70% of greenhouse gases in urban areas.
 Building standards have certainly improved - new buildings use 25% less energy than old buildings on average - but the typical new building is nowhere near as efficient as it could be.
 We also spend over 90% of our time in buildings, so making them quality environments in which to work, live, and study is critical to our health.